DDM-Lab/Port_Scanning_Challenge/problem.md

 ## Hints

-- Can you point the program to a function that does something useful for you?
+- You use the walkthrough

 ## Solution Overview

-Enter 'win' as the input to the program
+The provided text is PNG, which has been converted to base64 format

 ## Challenge Options